RyanHUNGry/designing-data-intensive-applications-notes/derived-data.md

 - MapReduce was originally designed for making search indexes, where documents are processed and index files are generated via MapReduce jobs, allowing full-text search over a set of documents
 - MapReduce outputs can be loaded into a database by using key-value stores such as Voldemort within the MapReduce job itself, and then copying the immutable output files to the database after the job is finished
 - Hadoop MapReduce share similarities and differences with distributed databases
-    1. Hadoop MapReduce provides a general "operating system" (or framework) that can run arbitrary programs whereas MPP databases focus on parallel SQL query execution for analytics
+    1. Hadoop MapReduce provides a general "operating system" (or framework) that can run arbitrary programs with custom application code whereas MPP databases focus on parallel SQL query execution for analytics
     2. Databases requires data to adhere to schemas, whereas files in HDFS are just byte sequences and can be any data model or encoding
-        i.
+        - i.
 The mapper is what cleans this data up into a standardized form
-    3. Hadoop is commonly used for ETL processes
+    3. Hadoop is commonly used for ETL processes, because it take take a variety of data sources and load them into a specific, standardized form
     4. MPP databases only support query, so task-specific logic such as building search indexes or building machine learning systems cannot be expressed with SQL and must be coded up using MapReduce
     5. MapReduce tolerates faults by rerunning a map or reduce task at the granularity of an individual task
 - MapReduce is simple to understand, but difficult to use because common functionality such as joins need to be implemented manually